sammorrisdesign-zz/qhuery/README.md

 Qhuery
 =======

 A stupid sass experiment with colours.
-It generates 3600 media queries that change background colour.
+It generates 3600 media queries that change the body's background colour.
+There's no real point to it, but you've gotten this far so you must be curious.
+You're probably looking for [`queries.scss`](scss/queries.scss) [`queries.css`](queries.css).

 ## Demo

-Visit the [live site](http://qhuery.sammorr.is/) (Warning, might kill your browser).
+Visit the [live site](http://www.qhuery.com) (Warning, might kill your browser).
 Here's a gif preview just in case.

 ![Preview](preview.gif)